-The City identified three local restaurants that wanted to participate: (1) Perk On Main, a local staple for breakfast and lunch, (2) Story and Soil Coffee, a specialty neighborhood coffee shop, and (3) ION Restaurant, an award-winning vegan eatery.
+The City identified three local restaurants that wanted to participate: (1) Perk On Main, a local staple for breakfast and lunch, (2) Story and Soil Coffee, a specialty neighborhood coffee shop, and (3) ION Restaurant, an awardwinning vegan eatery.

-The Center for EcoTechnology (CET) partnered with the City of Middletown on the pilot.
+CET partnered with the City of Middletown on the pilot.
 CET conducted research into reusable takeout container programs, evaluated different container types, and sought input from the participating restaurants.
-Based on a variety of factors, including the fact that the restaurants were interested in non-plastic containers, the City of Middletown and CET selected a stainlesssteel container program with tracking technology and an accompanying app-based inventory management system.
+Based on a variety of factors, including the fact that the restaurants were interested in non-plastic containers, the City of Middletown and CET selected a stainless-steel container program with tracking technology and an accompanying app-based inventory management system.